A guide FoR risk asseSsments.

 How do I fill in A RISK ASSESSMENT?

-This is the standard risk assessment document. (here's a version that includes Covid) Please complete the form, thinking about the things below.
-Once you've filled it in, send it back to Polly.
+This is the standard risk assessment document.
+Please complete the form, thinking about the things below.
+Once you've filled it in, send it back to Christy.

 We've made a template form which might help too.
 Here it is.